garyburgmann/authicola/README.md

 # Authicola
 A Python package offering convenient methods for OAuth2.0 authentication

-Currently only Google OAuth2.0 has been implemented
+Currently, Google and GitHub have been implemented

 Expects a config object passed into the class on instantiation of the Authicola class.